bwva/HTML-SpinnerElem/README.md

 - `trace-color="transparent"` hides the spinner's trace - the non-colored quadrants of the circle, which is normally visible as a light gray.

 #### Spinner Size
 The spinner derives its size from whatever `font-size` applies to it.
-Most modern web browsers recognize the typographic size unit `cap`, which is meant to be the height of the capital letter "H" in the font-size for the given typeface.
-The spinner including its border-cursor is sized to equal 1 `cap`.
-This aligns the spinner with the base line of the surrounding type, and doesn't alter the line height or the visual flow of the text line it's on.
+If possible it is equal to the typographic size unit `cap`, which is meant to be the height of the capital letter "H" in the font-size for the given typeface.
+Having the spinner, including its border-cursor, sized to 1 `cap` aligns the spinner with the base line of the surrounding type, and doesn't alter the line height or the visual flow of the text line it's on.
 In browsers whose css doesn't recognize the `cap` unit, the SpinnerElement approximates the cap size.
 The idea is to make the spinner act like a character in the line it's on.

 How is the `font-size` assigned to the spinner?
 - the spinner tag itself may have a `style` attribute that includes a `font-size` setting;